-If your shares are registered directly in your name, you may revoke your proxy and change your vote at any time before the annual meeting.
+If your shares are registered directly in your name, you may revoke your proxy and change your vote at any time before the Annual Meeting.
 To do so, you must do one of the following:

-- (1) Vote over the internet or by telephone as instructed above.
+(1) Vote over the internet or by telephone as instructed above.
 Only your latest internet or telephone vote is counted.
-You may not change your vote over the internet or by telephone after 11:59 p.m., Eastern Daylight Time, on June 20, 2016. - (2) Sign a new proxy and submit it by mail to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717 as instructed above.
-Broadridge must receive the proxy card no later than June 20, 2016.
-Only your latest dated proxy will be counted. - (3) Attend the annual meeting and vote in person as instructed above.
-Attending the annual meeting alone will not revoke your internet vote, telephone vote or proxy submitted by mail, as the case may be. - (4) Give our corporate secretary written notice before or at the meeting that you want to revoke your proxy.
+You may not change your vote over the internet or by telephone after 11:59 p.m., Eastern Time, on June 12, 2017.

+- (2) Sign and complete a new proxy card and send it by mail to Proxy Tabulator for Agios Pharmaceuticals, Inc., c/o Mediant Communications, P.O.
+Box 8016, Cary, NC 27512-9903.
+Mediant must receive the proxy card no later than June 12, 2017.
+Only your latest dated proxy will be counted. - (3) Attend the Annual Meeting and vote in person as instructed above.
+Attending the Annual Meeting alone will not revoke your internet vote, telephone vote or proxy submitted by mail, as the case may be. - (4) Give our corporate secretary written notice before or at the meeting that you want to revoke your proxy.
+Such written notice should be sent to Agios Pharmaceuticals, Inc., Attention: Min Wang, Corporate Secretary, 88 Sidney Street, Cambridge, MA 02139.

 If your shares are held in "street name," you may submit new voting instructions with a later date by contacting your bank, brokerage firm, or other nominee.
-You may also vote in person at the annual meeting, which will have the effect of revoking any previously submitted voting instructions, if you obtain a broker's proxy as described in the answer to the question "How do I vote?" above.
+You may also vote in person at the Annual Meeting, which will have the effect of revoking any previously submitted voting instructions, if you obtain a broker's proxy as described in the answer to the question "How do I vote?" above.